 Maybe it has to do with patience.
-Some people have inordinate amount of patience with the inanimate chores and tasks, but have none when it comes to people or any kind of animal.
-Others with all or some animals except humans.
-Still others have no patience with certain types of behaviors, either rage when they see it emerge in others, or they go looking for it with the goal of destroying it when it appears.
+Some people have an inordinate amount of patience with the inanimate chores and tasks, but have none when it comes to people or any kind of animal.
+Still others exhibit tolerance with all or some animals except for humans.
+Still others have no patience with certain types of behaviors, and either rage when they see it emerge in others or they go looking for trouble in the hopes of finding it.

 This happens in families and all areas of communication in all facets of societies and cultures.
 Gender doesn’t matter, but I don’t know if it’s equal.
 Sexual orientation shouldn’t matter if gender doesn’t, but within certain orientations there may be differences.

-Age may be a factor in mitigating it, with the middle ages being more in control of stopping it once it starts.
+Age may be a factor in mitigating it, with the middle agers being more in control of stopping it once it starts.
 But there are consequences for that too.
 No one goes home unscathed because someone self-regulated midstream.
-That need to be expressed comes out in many other ways which makes everybody know the night was not over.
+That need to be expressed comes out in many other ways which makes everybody know the night was not over, when everybody went home.

 Apologies don’t work even when a person requests one; all it does is open the door to a tirade that encompasses the person’s entire life and everybody in it and every slight the person endured.

-Lacking the ability to cope with perceived slights and rejections real or exaggerated and finding outlets to aggressively express them appears to me to be genetically determined, not necessarily hereditary.
+Lacking the ability to cope with perceived slights and rejections real or exaggerated and finding outlets to aggressively express them appears to me to be genetically determined.

-So everyone lives with it because those who exhibit the signs of disruption can’t help themselves.
+So everyone lives with it because those who exhibit the signs of disruption can’t help themselves – plus family before them exhibited the same signs, which makes it all easier to accept as normal for them.
 They were born that way.

-Why they still teach that prejudice in college like it was a necessary history, when everyone knows that it’s the history not the newly discovered facts disputing a faulty premise that will be remembered.
+Why they still teach that prejudice in college, like it was a necessary history, when everyone knows that it’s the history already written in the books, not the newly discovered facts disputing a faulty premise, that will be remembered.
 To whose benefit?

 Well I can think of one with not much effort.
-Responsibility for the self.
+Responsibility for the self and not simply the environment for one’s behavior.
 It’s not your heredity or DNA or any preexisting conditions that determine your behavior.
 It’s you.
 How you interpret and interact with your environment determines the type of person you become.